imagicity-stack/Elnodepay/readme2.md

 10. **Testing**
     - Sign in as an accountant, open the Salary tab, and create/update salary structures.
-    - Process a salary for a staff member, mark it as paid, and verify it appears in the teacher dashboard salary history.
+    - Process a salary for a staff member, mark it as paid, and verify it appears in the staff dashboard salary history.
-    - Sign in as the corresponding teacher and confirm attendance and salary slips render correctly and are read-only.
+    - Sign in as the corresponding staff user and confirm attendance and salary slips render correctly and are read-only.